 DAY 6: KENNEDY SPACE CENTER

 Kennedy Space Center has always been on my bucket list so we have to see it while we’re in Orlando.
 It’s not exactly in Orlando, but it is merely an hour drive away.
+Make sure to squeeze this into your Orlando vacation itinerary.
 We can actually go anywhere as we have with us a Toyota Prius Hybrid Car and it was a lot of fun seeing Orlando because it’s quite different from California.